LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-create-draggable-elements-with-javascript.md

 ### The Javascript

-Finnaly, the Javascript.
+Finally, the Javascript.
 If you don't want to create global variables you can wrap the code in an iffy: `(function(){<code>})()`.
 This is called an immediately-invoked function expression (or IIFE, pronounced "iffy").

 Let's start by listening for "mousedown" events.
 Then we loop through the event path to see if we clicked on the "dragger" element (the handle).
-Then we continue untill we find the draggable element.
+Then we continue until we find the draggable element.
 We save the draggable element to the variable "target" and save the cursor position relative to the target position (the "left" and "right" CSS rules).
-We use slice to get red of the "px" at the end of the CSS rule (`"100px".slice(0, -2) === "100"`).
+We use slice to get rid of the "px" at the end of the CSS rule (`"100px".slice(0, -2) === "100"`).
 If the CSS rule string is an empty string the minus operator will type coerce it to zero.

 {% include adsense.html %}